 You have a maximum out-of-pocket (OOP) expense per year.
-For those who elect Employee Only coverage, the maximum is \$1,500 per year; Family I and Family II coverage (including + One Child and + Spouse) is \$3,000 per year.
+For those who elect Employee Only coverage, the maximum is \$3,950 per year; Family I and Family II coverage (including + One Child and + Spouse) is \$7,900 per year.
 In Tier 1, all co-payments and co-insurance accrue to your annual OOP maximum with the exception of bariatric surgery, hearing aids and Autism School.
 The Prescription Drug Benefit has its own OOP maximums so co-insurances for these services do not accrue to your HBP medical OOP maximum.
 See Prescription Drug Benefit chart on page 5.

 It is important to understand that not all physicians on the Cleveland Clinic and Regional hospital medical staff are in the Quality Alliance.
 It is the member's responsibility to verify and obtain the most current Tier participation each time services are obtained.
-The most current Tier 1 provider information can be found on the Internet at employeehealthplan. clevelandclinic.org.
+The most current Tier 1 provider information can be found on the Internet at the EHP website: employeehealthplan.clevelandclinic.org and click on "Practioner and Facility Directory, then Cleveland Clinic EHP."
 Information about special arrangements with additional Tier 1 providers for employees who work at Cleveland Clinic locations outside of Cuyahoga and Lorain Counties can be obtained by visiting the Cleveland Clinic Health Benefit Program website at employeehealthplan.clevelandclinic.org.